 As the online market becomes more saturated, your Lazada pricing strategy is now more important than ever.
 With consumers having the option to purchase the same kind of products from other sellers who may price it lower, you are now put in the delicate position of having to learn how to price your products perfectly.

-Setting a price tag on your product is one of the important, yet complex decisions you need to make.
-How do you set price, what factors should you consider?
+With this, Setting a price tag on your product is one of the important, yet complex decisions you need to make.
+How do you set the price?
+What factors should you consider?
 How important is pricing in Lazada?
-We are going to explore these and many more questions in this article.
+Let’s take a look.

 Components of the total product price

 There are different pricing models that Lazada businesses use when determining their price.
 There is the value-based pricing where you set price based on the value the customers place on your product (frequently determined through surveys or other statistical measurements).

 There is the profit-based pricing where you determine the profit you want to gain, a reasonable price and then control your production cost to give you that profit margin off that price.

 But the most common (and the most relevant) for e-commerce stores is the cost-based model.